eclipse-sumo/sumo/docs/web/docs/Demand/Routes_from_Observation_Points.md

 sink detectors, blue for in-between detectors, and black for discarded detectors.
 To force [dfrouter](../dfrouter.md) to do this, use **--detectors-poi-output <POI_FILENAME\>**.

-When wished, if for example other parameters chage, the extended
+When wished, if for example other parameters change, the extended
 <DETECTOR_OUTPUT_FILE\> can be fed back again into
 [dfrouter](../dfrouter.md) instead of the previous <DETECTOR_FILE\>.
 In this case the detector types do not have to be computed again.
 To